 - If your stew started to burn, pour it into another saucepan and be careful not to scrape off the sediment with it.
 Then just let it cook.

 - Salt sparingly!
 It's easier to add than to remove extra salt. *See FAQ's category below on handling salty soups.

 - Soups and stews are best served piping hot!

 Regardless of whether you're making international or regional soup recipes with just seasonal vegetables or adding meat - with the right cookware, preparing these well-being meals is all the easier.

 - Dutch Oven - A good Dutch oven is a perfect investment for those who love soups and stews.
 I make almost all my meals in one of my trusted Dutch ovens.
 They are well suited for long, slow cooking.
 Enameled ovens do not need to be seasoned before use like other bare cast-iron cookware.

-- Instant Pot - The presure cooker is handy for many reasons but it's especially ideal if you like to make soups and stews on the fly.
+- Instant Pot - The pressure cooker is handy for many reasons, but it's especially ideal if you like to make soups and stews on the fly.
 Besides saving time and energy, cooking food in a multi-cooker retains nutrients and vitamins.
-It replaces up to seven common kitchen appliances, and it cooks tough meats in half the time (perfect for the busy home cooks).
+It replaces up to seven common kitchen appliances and cooks tough meats in half the time (perfect for busy home cooks).